 - Continue completing requisite credit hours. - If a student is approved to pursue a minor, they must select a minor professor in consultation with their Major Professor.
-See Page 6 for a description of the minor professor. - File a degree plan approved and signed by the Art History Department Chair. - Demonstrate proficiency in a foreign language see Page 7.
-This must be done before a student presents their proposed Research Project at Colloquium. - Form a Research Project Committee and convene a meeting to discuss the proposed research.
-For more on the recommended composition of this committee, see pages 9-10 of this document.
+See Page 8 for a description of the Minor Professor. - File a degree plan approved and signed by the Art History Department Chair. - Demonstrate proficiency in a foreign language see Page 10.
+This must be done before a student presents their proposed Research Project at Colloquium. - Form and convene a meeting to discuss the proposed research.
+For more on the recommended composition of this committee, see Page 10 of this document.